Rotaerk/haskellTutorial/Chapter1.md

 2. `let notUsed = 500 in "Hello"`
 3. `let foo = 1 in let bar = 2 in foo + bar`

-That last example works because, *any* valid expression can be placed after the `in`, including other let expressions.
+That last example works because *any* valid expression can be placed after the `in`, including other let expressions.
 However, this isn't typically done because you can put multiple declarations in one let expression, so it can be rewritten like this: